 Email Nurture Guide

-The essential guide to creating and refreshing a basic nurture strategy
+The essential guide to creating and refreshing a basic email nurture strategy

 Thank you for reading this post, don't forget to subscribe!

 Lead nurturing is more vital than ever in B2B marketing.
 As a proven engagement strategy, it plays a key role in driving sales.
-According to Marketo, companies that excel at nurturing generate 50% more sales-ready leads at a 33% lower cost.
+Companies that excel at nurturing generate 50% more sales-ready leads at a 33% lower cost.
 However, with numerous components—automation, segmentation, mobile optimization, and more—email nurturing can quickly become complex.

 Whether you’re sending one-touch emails or have evolved into a fully nurture-based methodology, a structured plan is essential to maximizing your ROI.

-This guide will introduce the basics of email nurturing, help you identify the right nurture campaign for your goals, and walk you through the essential steps to building an effective strategy.
+This insight will introduce the basics of email nurturing, help you identify the right nurture campaign for your goals, and walk you through the essential steps to building an effective strategy.

 What is a nurture campaign?